crate/cloud-tutorials/docs/cluster-deployment/croud.rst

    sh$ croud clusters deploy --product-name cr1 --tier default --cluster-name my-crate-cluster --project-id 3ac44505-1d6e-419c-ad23-5d0d572915ba --version 5.2.0 --username admin --password "as6da9ddasfaad7i902jcv780dmcba" --subscription-id 3a35974f-5319-47fb-9a1f-ab85dca75c86 --channel testing

 This command deploys a `5.2.0` version cluster, which is in the testing channel at the time of writing.

-Alternatively, you can deploy a cluster with older version, like this:
+Alternatively, you can deploy a cluster with an older version, like this:

 .. code-block:: console